tdhadfield/M2R_RMT_FTS/README.md

 ## Linear Algebra basics

 Matrices.
 Eigenvectors and eigenvalues.
 Symmetric matrices.
 Orthogonal matrices.
 When does a matrix have a basis of (orthogonal) eigenvectors?
 Examples.
 Singular Value Decomposition (SVD) and Principal Component Analysis (PCA).
+Rank of a matrix.
+Kernel and cokernel.
+Rank-nullity theorem.
+Projections.
+Rank-one operators.

 ## Random Variable basics